grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

  * certificate chain and extensions
  * certificate_request_context

-In order for the application layer to be able to choose which certificates and signature schemes to use when constructing an authenticator.
-An API SHOULD be exposed that returns an array of TLS 1.3 SignatureScheme objects that corresponds to the signature algorithms the library is willing to accept as part of an exported authenticator message.
+In order for the application layer to be able to choose the certificates and signature schemes to use when constructing an authenticator, a TLS server SHOULD exposed an API that returns the content of the signature_algorithms extension of client's ClientHello message.

 # Security Considerations